Benjamin-morel/TensorFlow/README.md

 ![github1](https://github.com/user-attachments/assets/70b125a9-7340-4133-844d-04098391921c)

-2. **Connect to a calculation unit by clicking on *reconnect*** (a).
+2. **Connect to a calculation unit by clicking on *connect*** (a).
 Once connected, click on *RAM Disk* to view your machine's characteristics (b).
 Google Colab offers a limited but sufficient runtime.
-To change the execution type, click on *Modify execution type* (c).
+To change the execution type, click on *change runtime type* (c).
 Select CPU or T4 GPU when recommended (d).
 Note that when the script runs on CPU, a pre-trained model is used to save time, computer resources and CO2.

 ![github2](https://github.com/user-attachments/assets/1048bce1-1699-4316-ab55-0de25cf0a4d9)

-3. Finally, go to ***Run* and click on *Run all***.
+3. Finally, go to ***Runtime* and click on *Run all***.
 Once finished, browse the notebook to view the results.

 ![github3](https://github.com/user-attachments/assets/6eb0ab78-5d11-4bf6-bac4-536d714ff65f)